Harold Harmsworth, 1st Viscount Rothermere: 1929 election and United Empire Party

 Beaverbrook was hesitant about the precise purpose of the United Empire Party as he could never quite decide if he wanted to depose Baldwin or just be afforded the respect he felt he deserved within the Conservative Party.
-Beaverbrook felt that his origins as a self-made millionaire Canadian businessman made him an outsider in the Conservative party.
+Beaverbrook felt that his origins as a self-made millionaire Canadian businessman made him an outsider in the Conservative Party.
 Rothermere by contrast was committed to deposing Baldwin and replacing him with a more right-wing leader.
 Baldwin greatly detested both Rothermere and Beaverbrook, saying to "call them swine was to libel a very clean, decent animal".
 In a speech, Baldwin charged that the way that Beaverbrook and Rothermere were attempting to use their vast fortunes to alter the Conservative party to their liking was "the most obvious peril to democracy".
-Despite his dislike of Beaverbrook, Baldwin met with him several times to promise that the Conservatives might change their polices on protectionism if he would cease his support of the United Empire Party.
+Despite his dislike of Beaverbrook, Baldwin met with him several times to promise that the Conservatives might change their policies on protectionism if he would cease his support of the United Empire Party.
 Baldwin refused to have any talks with Rothermere, whom he regarded as a megalomaniac with whom it was pointless to negotiate with.
-Beaverbrook temporarily abandoned his support of the United Empire party in March 1930, but resumed his alliance with Rothermere in May 1930.
+Beaverbrook temporarily abandoned his support of the United Empire Party in March 1930, but resumed his alliance with Rothermere in May 1930.